Powered by people.

 Beth Zillinger

-Kansas Infinitec Program Director, MS, CCC-SLP
+Director of Kansas Infinitec Coalition, MS, CCC-SLP

 Beth Zillinger graduated from Fort Hays State University in Hays, Kansas with a Bachelors and Masters in Communication Disorders.
 She worked for the North Central Kansas Special Education Cooperative and then Keystone Learning Services in multiple capacities as a K-12 Speech-Language Pathologist.
 Read More